johnwcowan/r7rs-work/ContextsCowan.md

 `(functor-map `*c proc cobj*`)`

-Unwraps the objects from *cobj*, applies *proc* to each of them, rewraps them in the context, and returns the result.
+Unwraps the objects from *cobj*, applies *proc* to each of them, rewraps them in the context *c*, and returns the result.

 `(idiom-sequence `*c list*`)`

-Takes a list whose elements are objects in the context, unwraps them, puts them in a list, and wraps the list in the context.
+Takes a list whose elements are objects in the pecified context, unwraps them, puts them in a list, and wraps the list in the context.

 Since lists are idioms, this effectively swaps the order in which